 Find out more about Professional Training placements and discover how these have transformed our students’ lives and career choices.

 Medicinal Chemistry placements

-Our programmes provide you with the opportunity to undertake a placement year with an industrial leader in the UK or overseas.
+Our courses provide you with the opportunity to take a placement year with an industrial leader in the UK or overseas.

-A placement will help you to become confident in problem solving and communication, and acquire management and leadership skills.
+Completing a placement helps you gain management and leadership skills, allowing you to become confident in problem solving and communication.
 This industry experience will give you a real advantage in whatever career you choose to pursue – whether in science, industry, government or education.

 In the increasingly competitive world of graduate employment, research shows that companies are more likely to consider applicants who have had previous professional experience.
 Many companies hosting Professional Training placements offer our students employment upon graduation.

 Companies that participate in our scheme include: